TheGoodBoi411/dot-net/src/pages/blog/wii-sports.md

 Interestingly, the Wii U has a Wii emulator inside of it, meaning we could get rid of our Wii and start playing games on there.
 My family and I actually played the Wii a lot, Wii Party was - and still might be - our favorite to play together.

-Soon enough, I remebered Wii Sports, and after seeing YouTubers such as [Poofesure](https://www.youtube.com/@Poofesure) and [Nicro](https://www.youtube.com/@nicroveda) go for perfect games of bowling, I wanted to go back and try it for myself.
+Soon enough, I remembered Wii Sports, and after seeing YouTubers such as [Poofesure](https://www.youtube.com/@Poofesure) and [Nicro](https://www.youtube.com/@nicroveda) go for perfect games of bowling, I wanted to go back and try it for myself.
 I found a tutorial on how to get a strike every time, and on my second attempt, got the perfect game.
 It was super rewarding, but after that, I didn't really know what else to do with Wii Sports.
 However, Nicro played on Wii Sports *Resort*, which I did not have.